ARM-software/AVH-GetStarted/infrastructure/cloudformation/README.md

 <img src=".images/vht_cloudformation_ack.png">

 11. The infrastructure described in the template file will be provisioned.
 In _Events_ tab you can follow the creation process.
 Use _refresh_ button if the page does not get updated automatically.
-After a few minutes the stack creation should be successfully completed.
+After a few minutes, the stack creation should be successfully completed.

 <img src=".images/vht_cloudformation_stack_completed.png">